Christopher Walken

 Christopher Walken in the movie 'Kangaroo Jack'

-Critics recognized his role as Frank Abagnale in Steven Spielberg's thriller "Catch Me If You Can" (2002) as successful.
-Leonardo DiCaprio, who played Walken's on-screen son, noted that his senior colleague played hyperventilation so realistically that it made Leo panic seriously.
-Unfortunately, the Oscar, for which Christopher was nominated for this role, went to Chris Cooper from the tragicomedy "Adaptation".
+Critics praised his performance as Frank Abagnale in Steven Spielberg's thriller "Catch Me If You Can" (2002).
+Leonardo DiCaprio, who played Walken's on-screen son, said his co-star's hyperventilation scenes were so realistic they genuinely made him panic.
+However, Christopher's Oscar nomination for the role lost out to Chris Cooper for "Adaptation."

 Christopher Walken in the movie 'Catch Me If You Can'